 - Buy one get one free vouchers with your logo and information to give out at local events or community get-togethers.

 - Future-use coupons (ex. spend $25 and get $5 off your next purchase) which encourage your customers to spend enough to qualify for the coupon and gets them in your bakery another time, where they will likely spend more than the discount.

 Whatever kind of specials you implement in your bakery, make sure they are both purposeful and reflect your brand.
 People will never tire of saving money, and a special or coupon may be the key factor that brings in new customers and keep the ones you already serve.

 With more traffic, you may need help streamlining ordering for your bakery.
-Start a free trial with OrderNova, bakery order management that is out of this world.
+Get your first 100 orders free with OrderNova, bakery order management that is out of this world.